 Please note: Specific Brewers players and coaches to appear will be selected by the Brewers and may not be represented in these photos.

 During one of the five camp days, campers are transported by bus to Miller Park for a day we are sure they will never forget.
-Imagine sitting in the dugout just hours before Ryan Braun or Scooter Gennett walks out of the tunnel.
+Imagine sitting in the dugout just hours before Ryan Braun or Orlando Arcia walks out of the tunnel.
 How about toeing the bullpen rubber shortly before Jimmy Nelson takes the mound?
 The highlight of the day includes campers having their picture taken in the dugout with a current Brewers player.
 Buses depart Miller Park at approximately 2:00pm and return participants to their camp location.